hotNipi/node-red-contrib-ui-value-trail/README.md

 ![node-red-contrib-ui-value-trail.jpg](images/node-red-contrib-ui-value-trail.jpg)

 ## Preface
 The value trail is not as regular line chart.
 There is no time component involved.
 Every incoming payload creates new datapoint.
 All currently visible datapoints are evenly distributed along x-axis.
-Also there is not tickmarks or any reference values like minimum or maximum presented.
-This means that by looking on value trail you can say things like *"Resistance value is ok at 543 kilo ohms but I don't like this strange peak"* or *"Pressure needs some mainteanance cos it shows a lot instability"*
+Also, there is not tick marks or any reference values like minimum or maximum presented.

+This means that by looking on value trail you can easily detect rising or falling conditions.
+Or say things like *"Resistance value is ok at 543 kilo-ohm’s, but I don't like this strange peak"* or *"Pressure needs some maintenance cos it shows too much instability"*

-By all this I want to say that with this widget you can get primary conditions of equipment or measurements but nothing for deep anlyse.
+By all this I want to say that with this widget you can get primary conditions of equipment or measurements but nothing more for deeper analysis.

 ## Configuation
 Configurable options:
 * Color of line
-* Blur (on/off)
+* Glow (on/off)
 * Amount of datapoints per unit.
 (2 ...
 24)
 > `unit represents 1x1 Widget Size in dashboard Site configuration`

 ## Input
 The `msg.payload` should carry single numeric value.

 ## Storage
 Widget doesn't use any storage options.
-There isn't any options to deal with historical data.
+There aren’t any options to deal with historical data.
 Only "live" data can be presented.